DanWlker/tree-sitter-go_tags/README.md

 }
 ```

-2. run `TSInstall go_tags`

-## Highlighting setup
+1. Run `TSInstall go_tags` or include it in `ensure_installed` to have it be installed automatically

 1. Copy the contents of [`queries/highlights.scm`](/queries/highlights.scm) from this repo into `<your nvim config folder>/queries/go_tags/highlights.scm` to enable syntax highlighting (if anyone knows a better way do let me know)

-2. To allow for injections into go struct tags, Add this to your `queries/go/injections.scm`
+1. Add this to your `queries/go/injections.scm` to inject it into go tags

 ```
 (field_declaration